Isfand/rcb/README.md

 # **Trash Manager**

-Tested on Linux & FreeBSD.
-Windows is WIP. \
+Tested on Linux, FreeBSD & Windows. \
 See [docs/](docs/) for more information.

 ## **Pre-built binaries:**